Opinion | Stop stressing so much about who’s getting vaccinated. Just vaccinate people — quickly.

 This outrageous story is a particularly horrific example of a broader national problem: We are too often more obsessed with making sure that exactly the right people get vaccinated than we are about getting people vaccinated, period.
 And unfortunately, some of the worst offenders are the people in charge of distributing the vaccines.

 We saw it manifesting even before vaccines were available, when the advisory committee at the Centers for Disease Control and Prevention developed an elaborately phased system for distribution.
-First health-care workers would get their shots, then other essential workers, then seniors and people with high-risk conditions, then the rest of us.
+First, health-care workers would get their shots, then other essential workers, then seniors and people with high-risk conditions, then the rest of us.
 As you may remember, this plan immediately came under fire because the CDC’s own analysis suggested it would result in more deaths than simply vaccinating seniors first — and because one justification for choosing the higher-death plan was that essential workers are disproportionately people of color.

 Everyone was so angry about the racial aspect that almost no one pointed out the plan’s greatest flaw: It was a logistical nightmare that was likely to delay vaccinations as public health authorities struggled to define what counted as essential work, contact those doing it, persuade those workers to take the vaccine and then verify their eligibility.